menu

 Demographics

 Lineville is an extremely ethnically-diverse city.
 The people who call Lineville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lineville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lineville include English, Irish, German, European, and Welsh.
+Important ancestries of people in Lineville include English, Irish, German, African, and European.

 The most common language spoken in Lineville is English.
 Other important languages spoken here include Spanish and Italian.